 BUYER: If you do not receive the annual tax bill by November each year, contact the Tax Collector for a copy.
 If your name is not on the bill you may want to check with HCD to determine the status of your transfer.
 If it does not get transferred into your name, there will be difficulties if you try to sell or transfer it in the future.
 Imagine trying to find the seller after a number of years to clear up some paperwork that did not get done properly.

-A fee of $20.00 will be charged for any subsequent requests of a Mobilehome Tax Clearance.
+A fee of $20.00 will be charged to reissue a Mobilehome Tax Clearance.